Best Practices for Baby-Boomer Websites

 Best Baby Boomer Websites Design Inspiration

 There are well over 75 million baby boomers who were born between 1945 and 1964 that are now considered seniors.
 But do not tell them that.
-And even though websites sell senior products, offer encouragement or bring up nostalgia, it is wise not to mention the buzz words: aging, senior citizen, elderly, aged or seniors.
-Here are the top ten web designs that offer senior products or services that have taken a serious look at this generations critical eye.
+And even though websites sell senior products, offer encouragement, or bring up nostalgia, it is wise not to mention the buzz words: aging, senior citizen, elderly, aged, or seniors.
+Here are the top ten web designs that offer senior products or services that have taken a serious look at this generation’s critical eye.

-Boomers simply want the product or service shown, explained, and a phone number to call.
+Boomers want the product or service shown, explained, and a phone number to call.
 With lots of white space around a friendly image and not cluttered with lots of text, this website got it right.

 3. TV EARS

-This website put a familiar face that boomers adored back in the day and a text that rings truth to so many seniors: “Dr. recommended”.
+This website put a familiar face that boomers adored in the day and a text that rings true to so many seniors: “Dr. recommended”.
 Along with simple product information and a phone number that says “Need help?”, this website cannot go wrong using these marketing tools.
 A person will browse this one for sure.
 Find them on Twitter .

 With the product description right at the top, no one has to guess what this website is about.
 Soft colors with infographics to get you started.
-This site is simple to read and very easy for anyone to make it from the shopping cart to check out.
+This site is simple to read and easy for anyone to make it from the shopping cart to check out.
 Find them on Twitter .